 \section{Conclusion}

-This paper is the first attempt to provide a novel approach trained on contaminated data to detect anomalous observations in \b{time-series data}.
-The proposed method, called TSAD-C, consists of the Decontaminator, aiming to remove the potentially anomalous patterns in the training phase.
-Given decontaminated data, we propose the Variable Dependency Modeling to capture long-range intra- and inter-variable dependencies \b{and provide an} approximation of \b{purified input data}\s{normal data is achieved}.
-An Anomaly Scoring module is achieved by integrating the capability of the two modules.
-We demonstrate the outperformance of TSAD-C on three challenging MPS datasets compared to the existing methods. \s{ establishing a new state-of-the-art in the field. }
+This paper introduces TSAD-C, the first method trained on contaminated data to detect all types of anomalies in multivariate time series.
+TSAD-C comprises the Decontaminator, aimed at removing the potential anomalies during training and swiftly preparing decontaminated data for subsequent modules.
+The Long-range Variable Dependency Modeling module is designed to capture long-range intra- and inter-variable dependencies, and provide an approximation of purified data.
+The Anomaly Scoring module integrates the capability of the first two modules.
+We demonstrate the superior performance of TSAD-C on four reliable, diverse and challenging datasets compared to existing methods.